Blog

 Why Do You Need A VPN?

 Having a strong VPN in place is absolutely crucial when you’ve got any number of remote employees.
 Firstly, it hugely reduces the risk that a user will fall victim to a cyberattack.
 When users surf the internet on an unsecured Wi-Fi connection, anyone else using the same connection can tap into what they’re doing.
 This means that attackers can hack into a personal router or simply sign on to a public Wi-Fi network and access an unsuspecting user’s “private” traffic, including their browsing habits and any private corporate information that they access.
-By encrypting each user’s connection, a VPN secures employees’ online activity against any unauthorized access.
-Modern VPN applications install this encryption tunnel, and also come with built-in firewalls to provide protection against viruses and malware, as well as connection hacks.
+But despite this, less than half of organizations prohibit their employees from using public Wi-Fi for work and 72% of all employees use public Wi-Fi to perform work-related tasks—whether they’re allowed to or not.
+By encrypting each user’s connection, a VPN secures employees’ online activity against any unauthorized access—even if they’re using an unsecure Wi-Fi connection.
+The best VPN apps not only install this encryption tunnel, but also come with built-in firewalls to provide protection against viruses and malware, as well as connection hacks.

-Secondly, a VPN can increase your employee productivity by giving them geo-independence.
+Secondly, a VPN can increase your employees’ productivity by giving them geo-independence.
 This works on two levels:

 Finally, a VPN provides affordable security.
 This is really important for organizations that don’t have a large security budget.
 A VPN app provides relatively low-cost, high-level encryption of data in transit, protected access to web-based apps and services, and secure authentication of any user trying to access the network remotely.

-What Key Features Should You Look For In A VPN?
+What Key Features Should You Look For In A VPN App?

 1. Up-To-Date Mobile App